henriquefer/RadarrSync/README.md

 ### Configuration
  1. Edit the Config.txt file and enter your servers URLs and API keys for each server.
+The current_path must be the root path of Radarr instance, and new_path the root path of Radarr4k instance.

     Example Config.txt:
     ```ini
     [Radarr]
     url = https://example.com:443
     key = FCKGW-RHQQ2-YXRKT-8TG6W-2B7Q8
-    current_path = /mnt/media/Movies/

     [Radarr4k]
     url = http://127.0.0.1:8080
     key = FCKGW-RHQQ2-YXRKT-8TG6W-2B7Q8

+    current_path = /mnt/media/Movies/
     new_path = /mnt/media/Movies-4K/
     ```
  2. Edit 4K profile on the server that will download 1080/720p files.
 You want the quality profile to download the highest non-4k quality your Plex server can stream with choking.